amr080/x-protocol/README.md

 Finally, the wUSDX token transfers can be paused in two ways: either by being paused directly from within the wUSDX contract or in the event the USDX contract is paused.

-## Security

-The [X Protocol Security Center](https://security.Xprotocol.com) contains more details about the secure development process.

-The security policy is detailed in [SECURITY.md](https://github.com/Xprotocol/tokens/blob/main/SECURITY.md), and specifies how you can report security vulnerabilities and which versions will receive security updates.
-We run a [bug bounty program on Immunefi](https://immunefi.com/bounty/Xprotocol/) to reward the responsible disclosure of vulnerabilities.

-## Audits

-Audits can be found at https://github.com/Xprotocol/audits.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.